mark-watson/Racket-AI-book/manuscript/tutorial.md

 >
 ```

-## Testing for Equality

-TBD

-## Lists
+## Mapping Over Lists

-literal lists

-using: (range 10), for example

-etc.

-TBD

-## Defining Functions

-TBD

-We will be using functions that take other functions as arguments.
-The following examples will get you through the rest of this book:
+We will be using functions that take other functions as arguments:

 ```racket
 > (range 5)